mda2894/portfolio/README.md

 * CS50 - Pset4 - C
   * My problem set code for week 4 of the free, online Harvard computer science course, cs50
   * This week dealt with managing memory in C, and the problem set focused on handling image data
-  * The file helpers.c contains a series of "filters" for images, from grayscale, sepia, blur, and a simple edge-detection algorithm
+  * helpers.c contains a series of "filters" for images, from grayscale, sepia, blur, and a simple edge-detection algorithm
-  * recover.c is a file that will read a given binary memory stream and recover any jpeg images that are found in the stream
+  * recover.c reads a given binary memory stream and recover any jpeg images that are found in the stream

 * Data Mining - Final Project - R
   * Contains code, paper, and presentation slides for my final project in CPH 636: Data Mining in Public Health